benekastah/oppo/README.md

       - `not-eq~` (javascript `!=`)

   - **Type checking**
-    All the following are function/macros and check to see that their argument is equal to the type the name describes.
+    All the following are of type function/macro and check to see that their argument is equal to the type the name describes.
 (For example, `(number? x)` returns true when `x` is a number).
 All are in the `core` module.